 - Admit students to higher degree programmes who are suitably qualified and whose professional and/or personal interests will be furthered by the programmes and research expertise we have to offer.

 4.1 Applications to all full-time Undergraduate Honours and Foundation degree programmes, including those made in Clearing, are made through University and Colleges Application Service (UCAS).
-Those to PGCE programmes, including those for part-time programmes are processed via the UCAS Teacher Training system.
+Those to PGCE programmes are processed via the Department for Education Apply website.

-University Applications to Masters programmes can be made either direct to the University, on the appropriate direct application form, or via the online UKPASS system.
+University Applications to Postgraduate Taught and Postgraduate Research programmes can be made direct to the University, on the appropriate direct application form.

 Applications to part time courses should be made on the appropriate direct application form.

-4.2 All formal offers for taught degrees are made via the University Registry.
-Offers for Research degrees which are made by Liverpool Hope University.
-The admissions process is overseen by the Head of Admissions and Student Data Returns.
+4.2 All formal offers for taught and research degrees are made via the University Admissions Office. .
+The admissions process is overseen by the Head of Admissions.

 4.3 On accepting an offer, the applicant will be informed of the terms and conditions for offers made.